House of the Dragon’s Tom Glynn-Carney: ‘GoT was too close to oversexualising women’

-House of the Dragon’s Tom Glynn-Carney: ‘Game of Thrones was a little too close to oversexualising women’
+House of the Dragon’s Tom Glynn-Carney: ‘Game of Thrones was too close to oversexualising women’

 Annabel Nugent sits down with Aegon II Targaryen to talk about the return of the blockbuster prequel, spilling the beans to Alfie Allen, and why he is exempt from the show’s top secret, digital-only scripts rule